CALENDAR

 3.0 hours

-223 Personal & Family Finance
+223 Personal and Family Finance

 In-depth instruction for planning and managing personal and family finances.
 Focuses on budgeting, taxation, cash management, investing, understanding and using credit, managing risk with insurance and estate planning.